mapbox/COGDumper/README.md

 This can be useful for serving JPEG compressed tiles from a TIFF without invoking Rasterio and GDAL.

+Tiled Tiff is an extension to TIFF 6.0 and more detail can be found [here](http://www.alternatiff.com/resources/TIFFphotoshop.pdf)

 ## Data Preparation

 Read the document on [COG](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF) and create a tiled pyramid GeoTIFF.